dblock/code.dblock.org/_posts/2010/2010-11-21-jacobgen-processorarchitecture-vs-processorarchitew6432-in-msbuild.markdown

         at com.jacob.jacobgen.Jacobgen.main(Jacobgen.java:544)
 ```

 We use [JacobGen](https://sourceforge.net/projects/jacob-project) to generate a Java-COM bridge.
-It’s a convoluted setup: a C# library is exported to COM, then a bridge is generated to use it from Java.
+It's a convoluted setup: a C# library is exported to COM, then a bridge is generated to use it from Java.
 Some legacy applications still use this and while it works, I find it a bit too thick.
 I recommend implementing whatever you have in C# in Java and using [JNA](https://github.com/twall/jna) if you need to invoke native functions.
-While that’s nice in theory, we still need to fix the build.
+While that's nice in theory, we still need to fix the build.

 I found the error strange, since JacobGen carries a 32-bit and a 64-bit native DLL and one would think that that intended to "just work" on a 64-bit system.
 This is how we call JacobGen: